Applying for a mortgage?

 Offer to repay your debt in full before you buy your property (if you can)

 If you know you will be able to afford to pay back your debt before you buy your property, then some banks may consider this in your affordability calculations.
-They will often disregard this, as your promise to pay back your debt in full is no guarantee for them.
+They will often disregard this, as your promise to pay back your debt in full is not a guarantee for them.
 However, there is a possibility they will subtract a certain amount from your total credit card debt to increase the amount you can borrow.

 Close all your unused credit card accounts